 Both smoking and vaping (using e-cigarettes) are prohibited even in outdoor areas except for designated smoking areas, which are getting scarcer every year.

 Since your options for smoking areas are incredibly limited in Disneyland and Disney's California Adventure, it might be best to try to smoke less on your trip to Disneyland.
-You might consider carrying some nicotine gum so you can spend more time with your group enjoying the rides and less time escaping to designated smoking areas.
+You might consider carrying some Nicotine gum so you can spend more time with your group enjoying the rides and less time finding a designated smoking area across the park.

 Smoking at Disneyland Hotels

 The Disneyland Hotel has three smoking areas, one each outside the Fantasy, Adventure, and Frontier Towers; Disney's Grand Californian Hotel & Spa has one at the outdoor fireplace and another in the Brisa Courtyard; and the Paradise Pier has only one at the hotel entrance.

-Many other hotels in the area are also smoke free, meaning no smoking anywhere in the hotel rooms or common areas, so be sure to check when making reservations.
+Many other hotels in the area are also smoke-free, meaning no smoking anywhere in the hotel rooms or common areas, so be sure to check when making reservations.

 There are several hotels in Los Angeles that do offer rooms where you can smoke, but they're a little further away and can be more expensive as they typically include a cleaning fee with a smoking-friendly reservation.